 and that, with points $(a,b) \in Diam_+$ parameterized by equation (\ref{paramDiamond}) we have

 from which it follows that

 where we have used $F(u) < 0$.

-Fixing $u > \sqrt{3}$ fixes the Hill interval $[-u, u]$ of $G = a + b F$, and hence the bounds of integration $0, u$ of the integral representation (\ref{eq: costy}) of $Cost(a, b)$.
-We can then differentiate $Cost_y$ along the $\tau$-lines of constant $u$ by differentiating equation (\ref{eq: costy}). under the integral sign.
+In the $(u, \tau)$ representation of points in $DIAM_+$, the $\tau$-lines are lines of constant $u$ so we can differentiate $Cost_y$ with respect to $\tau$ by differentiating the right hand side of equation (\ref{eq: costy}) under the integral sign.
 We get

 where $G = a + b F(x)$ and $a = a(\tau, u), b = b(\tau, u)$ are given by equations (\ref{paramDiamond}).
 Now then, the derivative of the integrand with respect to $\tau$ is